-We intend to further build upon Turtle Beach's brand awareness, superior audio technology and high-quality products, as well as further promote and expand the ROCCAT and Neat Microphones brands in certain geographic regions to increase sales and profitability.
+We intend to further build upon Turtle Beach's brand awareness, superior audio technology and high-quality products, as well as further promote and expand the ROCCAT and Neat brands in certain geographic regions to increase sales and profitability.
 The Company's strategy focuses on the following:

 - Continue to Advance Our Turtle Beach Brand.
 We believe that Turtle Beach's reputation among consumers is a competitive advantage, and that our success is attributable to our emphasis on delivering the highest quality, most innovative headsets. - Expand Our Product Lines.
 We continue to invest in the resources necessary to maintain and expand our technical capability to manufacture multiple product lines that incorporate the latest technologies.
-PC gaming headsets, keyboards and mice represent a market that is two times the size of the console gaming headset market with projected double-digit market growth.
-As shown by the initial success of the recently released Elo series of PC gaming headsets, we continue to believe the PC gaming accessory market can be a great source of growth in the coming years. - Grow Revenue in New Markets.
+We have continued to expand our ROCCAT PC portfolio, launching new products such as the Torch USB microphone, as well as a variety of new Sense mouse pads and we continue to believe the PC gaming accessory market will be an opportunity for growth in the coming years.
+We are not only continuing to move our best-selling gaming audio business forward with new headsets like the Recon 200 Gen 2 but have entered two large new markets: gaming controllers with the Xbox Recon Controller, and flight simulation hardware with the VelocityOne FlightTM simulation control system. - Grow Revenue in New Markets.
 We intend to increase our available markets by continuing to develop internally, or through partnerships or acquisitions, products in new gaming accessory or audio categories that we offer to our customers.
-The latest example, on January 12, 2021, we announced the acquisition of Neat Microphones ("Neat") that creates, manufactures and sells high-quality digital USB and analog microphones and enables our entry into the \$2.3 billion global microphone market, which is experiencing rapid growth in the digital/USB accessories segment.
+In 2021, we completed the acquisition Neat Microphones, a business that creates, manufactures, and sells high-quality digital USB and analog microphones and enables our entry into the \$2.3 billion global microphone market, which is experiencing rapid growth in the digital/USB accessories segment.
+As a result, for the first time, almost 20% of our revenues are derived from categories outside the console gaming headset category, a market in which we have been a leader for over ten years.

-To maintain our competitive position in our markets we are focused on the following:
+To maintain and/ or improve our competitive position in our markets we are focused on the following:

-- continuing to deliver innovative, high quality gaming headsets that incorporate advanced audio and wireless technology, while providing a superior game and chat audio experience and unmatched comfort; - continuing to deliver innovations in speed, precision, lighting and form factor in gaming keyboards, mice, and other gaming categories that can leverage those capabilities - · maintaining our position at key retailers with products available in more locations throughout retailers; - continuing investments in our ecommerce platforms to drive profitable growth by expanding customer reach, reducing cost-to-serve, and creating differentiated customer experiences; - maintaining our strategic relationships, and continuing investment in sponsorships, which we believe provide our brand a larger presence with consumers and creates opportunities for retailers to carry our products; and - leveraging high-quality technical support and customer service to exceed consumer expectations and develop brand loyalty.
+- continuing to deliver innovative, high quality gaming headsets that incorporate advanced audio and wireless technology, while providing a superior game and chat audio experience and unmatched comfort; - continuing to deliver innovations in speed, precision, lighting and form factor in gaming keyboards, mice, and other gaming categories that can leverage those capabilities - maintaining our position at key retailers with products available in more locations throughout retailers; - continuing investments in our ecommerce platforms to drive profitable growth by expanding customer reach, reducing cost-to-serve, and creating differentiated customer experiences; - maintaining our strategic relationships, and continuing investment in sponsorships, which we believe provide our brand a larger presence with consumers and creates opportunities for retailers to carry our products; and - · leveraging high-quality technical support and customer service to exceed consumer expectations and develop brand loyalty.